Jbleezy/BO2-Reimagined/README.md

 #### Mauser C96
 * Ammo gets added to the clip at the same time that it gets added in the reload anim
+* Upgraded: increased move speed while aiming from 100% to 110%
 * Upgraded: fixed not being able to melee while aiming
 * Upgraded: decreased last stand ammo from 2 clips to 1 clip